Nullh/SQL_notes/Mastering T-SQL Querying Fundamentals.md

 # Joins
 A  join is a table operator from the FROM clause.
 Takes place between two tables, left and right.
+If using an INNER JOIN it doesn't amtter if you filter in the ON or WHERE clauses.

 ## Cross Joins
 Old SQL-89 standard only supported CROSS JOIN, using `SELECT * FROM t1, t2`.